sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/flash_system.md

 ### Connect to network

-Axera-Pi can connect to network through network cable or wireless network.
+Axera-Pi can connect to network through network cable or wireless.

 #### Connect by Ethernet